SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_7/Task_7.4.md

 - the opposite is also possible: the exploding gradients problem occurs when the gradients get increasingly large, leading to huge parameter updates and divergent training

+### Leaky ReLU

+Leaky ReLU has the form:

+$$
+f(x) = \begin{cases} x & \text{if } x > 0 \\ \alpha x & \text{if } x \le 0 \end{cases}
+$$

+This was made specifically to address the "dying ReLU" problem.
+To solve this problem Leaky ReLU uses a multiplying factor for negative inputs.
+This results in a function that will not be zero but will instead have a small negative slope.

+The advantages of Leaky ReLU are:

+- solves the dying ReLU problem
+- computationally efficient
+- preserves features information

+The disadvantages of Leaky ReLU:

+- (minor) added computation, owing to multiplication
+- have an extra parameter that requires tuning (slope)
+- does not guarantee learning: the small gradient $\alpha$ might not be large enough to be effective still leading to very slow learning for those units

 ---

 [^1]: https://www.datacamp.com/blog/rectified-linear-unit-relu